gidox1/ajoWalletAPI/README.md

 }

-Credit (POST): The routed is protected, so the token generated on login must be supplied as a parm with the key "access_token"
+Credit (POST): The route is protected, so the token generated on login must be supplied as a request param with the key "access_token"
 SamplePayload = {
 	"amount": 5000,
 	"reference_number": "ajolscQF147h",